 Dame’s Rocket, Dame’s Violet, Sweet Rocket, Wandering Lady

-Synonyms for Hesperis matronalis subsp. matronalis (32) (Updated on 12-3-22 from Plants of the World Online): Antoniana sylvestris Bubani, Crucifera matronalis E.H.L.Krause, Deilosma inodorum Fuss, Deilosma niveum Fuss, Deilosma runcinatum Fuss, Deilosma sibirica Andrz. ex DC., Hesperis adzharica Tzvelev, Hesperis albiflora Schur, Hesperis bituminosa Willd., Hesperis caucasica Rupr., Hesperis euganea Marsili ex Ten., Hesperis heterophylla Ten., Hesperis hortensis Pers. ex Steud., Hesperis matronalis f. albiflora Farw., Hesperis matronalis f. glabra (Schur) Kuusk, Hesperis meyeriana (Trautv.)
+Synonyms for Hesperis matronalis subsp. matronalis (32) (Updated on 12-3-22 from Plants of the World Online): Antoniana sylvestris Bubani, Crucifera matronalis E.H.L.Krause, Deilosma inodorum Fuss, Deilosma niveum Fuss, Deilosma runcinatum Fuss, Deilosma sibirica Andrz. ex DC., Hesperis adzharica Tzvelev, Hesperis albiflora Schur, Hesperis bituminosa Willd., Hesperis caucasica Rupr., Hesperis euganea Marsili ex Ten., Hesperis graeca F.Dvorák, Hesperis heterophylla Ten., Hesperis hortensis Pers. ex Steud., Hesperis matronalis f. albiflora Farw., Hesperis matronalis f. glabra (Schur) Kuusk, Hesperis meyeriana (Trautv.)
 N.Busch, Hesperis oblongipetala Borbás, Hesperis oreophila Kitag., Hesperis pontica Zapal., Hesperis pycnotricha Borbás & Degen, Hesperis robusta (N.Busch) Tzvelev, Hesperis sabauda Rouy & Foucaud, Hesperis sibirica Hohen. ex Boiss., Hesperis theophrasti subsp. graeca F.Dvorák, Hesperis transcaucasica Tzvelev, Hesperis umbrosa Herbich, Hesperis unguinosa Schrank, Hesperis verna Pall. ex Ledeb., Hesperis voronovii N.Busch, Malcolmia runcinata Spreng. ex Steud., Viola matronalis Garsault

-As of 12-3-22 when this page was last updated, Plants of the World Online lists 45 species in the Hesperis genus.
-It is a member of the Brassicaceae Family with a total of 346 genera.
-Those numbers could change periodically as updates are made.
+As of 12-3-22 when this page was last updated, Plants of the World Online lists 48 species in the Hesperis genus.
+It is a member of the plant family Brassicaceae with a total of 343 genera.
+Those numbers could change as updates are made by POWO.

 The above distribution map for Hesperis matronalis is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 Hesperis matronalis subsp. sintenisii is native to Turkey and hasn’t been introduced to any other country.
-The map on the USDA Plants Database for North America is similar and also includes Alaska.
+The map on the USDA Plants Database for North America is somewhat different.

 The other distinguishing feature for Hesperis matronalis is the leaves.
 Phlox leaves grow opposite one another on the stems and Hesperis leaves grow in an alternate fashion.
-The leaves have no petioles and darn near clasp the stems.
+They appear to be clasping, but they are indeed sessile.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky